RealmFive/my_john_deere_api/README.md

       }
     )

 The response for most requests is just an HTTP status code, with no body.
+In this case, the entire Net::HTTP response is retruned.
-If a body is provided, it will be JSON-parsed and returned.
+If a body is provided, it will be JSON-parsed and returned instead of the full response.

+##### DELETE

+Making DELETE requests requires only a resource path.

+    client.delete('/assets/123123')

+John Deere's standard response is a 204 HTTP status code, with the message "No Content".
+This method returns the full Net::HTTP response.

 More details coming soon.